Trump’s new social media app, Truth Social, appears in App Store

 The Post reported in January that it could be months after launch before the app is fully functional.
 Trump has been frustrated with the pace of the network’s development, people familiar with the matter told The Post at the time.

-Trump announced the development of the network in October, saying “we live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced.”
+Trump announced the development of the network in October, saying, “We live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced.”
 He added, “This is unacceptable.”

 Trump, still barred from Twitter and Facebook, to launch social network in ‘fight back’ against Big Tech